 Theater Access Fees-In consideration for NCM LLC's access to the founding members' theater attendees for on-screen advertising and use of lobbies and other space within the founding members' theaters for the LEN and lobby promotions, the founding members receive a monthly theater access fee under the ESAs.
 The theater access fee is composed of a fixed payment per patron and a fixed payment per digital screen (connected to the DCN).
 The payment per theater patron increases by 8% every five years, with the next increase occurring in fiscal year 2022.
 Pursuant to the ESAs, the payment per digital screen increases annually by 5%.
 Pursuant to the 2019 ESA Amendments, Cinemark and Regal each receive an additional monthly theater access fee beginning November 1, 2019 in consideration for NCM LLC's access to certain on-screen advertising inventory after the advertised showtime of a feature film.
-These fees are also based upon a fixed payment per patron beginning at \$0.025 per patron on November 1, 2019, (ii) \$0.0375 per patron beginning on November 1, 2020, (iii) \$0.05 per patron beginning on November 1, 2021, (iv) \$0.052 per patron beginning on November 1, 2022 and (v) increasing 8% every five years beginning November 1, 2027.
-The Company does not owe the founding members any theater access fees when the theaters are not displaying the Company's pre-show or when the Company does not have access to the theaters.
-As such, the Company did not owe these fees for the three months ended June 25, 2020 and will not owe these fees during the duration a founding member's theaters are closed in connection with the COVID-19 Pandemic.
-The digital screen fee is calculated based upon average screens in use during each month.
-No digital screen fees were incurred for the three months ended June 25, 2020 and no fees will be incurred for the months where no screens are in use and fees will be reduced for months where screens are in use for only part of the month.
-Further, attendance may be lower than historical levels following the re-o
+These fees are also based upon a fixed payment per patron: (i) beginning at \$0.025 per patron on November 1, 2019, (ii) \$0.0375 per patron beginning on November 1, 2020, (iii) \$0.05 per patron beginning on November 1, 2021, (iv) \$0.052 per patron beginning on November 1, 2022 and (v) increasing 8% every five years beginning November 1, 2027.
+The Company does not owe the founding members any theater access fees when the theaters are closed.
+As such, the Company did not owe these fees for the approximate 6 months the founding member theaters were closed and will not owe these fees during the duration of time a founding member's theaters are closed in connection with the COVID-19 Pandemic.
+The digital screen fee is calculated based upon screens in use during each month.
+No digital screen fees were incurred for approximately 6 months the founding member theaters were closed and no fees will be incurred for the months where no screens are in use and fees may be reduced for months where screens are in use for only part of the month.
+Further, attendance has been and may continue to be lower than historical levels following the re-opening of theaters which could reduce the Company's theater access fees.